good-loop/doc/pages/policy/environmental-policy.md

 ## Carbon neutrality

-Winterwell aims to be carbon neutral.
+Good-Loop aims to be carbon neutral.
 Each year we will calculate our carbon footprint and offset this by purchasing carbon credits from an appropriately certified supplier.

 ## Use of materials

-Winterwell will, where appropriate and possible:
+Good-Loop will, where appropriate and possible:

  - Use double-sided printing and photocopying.
  - Reuse printed paper for draft copies, internal notices, rough pads, draft printing, and